-During the first ashra of Ramadan, the focus is concentrated on starting the holy month in its right spirit.
+During the first Ashra of Ramadan, the focus is concentrated on starting the holy month in its right spirit.
 Transforming the daily life schedule and patterns in accordance with the Ramadan timings can be a challenging task at first.
-Similarly, the third ashra is a busy time for Muslims as well.
+Similarly, the third Ashra is a busy time for Muslims as well.
 Important events like The Night of Decree and Itikaf can consume all of the time during the last ten days of Ramadan.
-That leaves us with the second ashra for calculating and donating your charity.
+That leaves us with the second Ashra for calculating and donating to your charity.

 Transparent Hands is the largest technological platform for crowdfunding in the healthcare sector of Pakistan.
 It offers a complete range of free healthcare services including medical and surgical treatments, medical camps, and telehealth facilities to the underprivileged community of Pakistan.
 The platform provides visibility to underprivileged patients and builds a personal and trusted bond between patients and donors while ensuring complete transparency.
 It also sets up free medical camps in the rural areas of Pakistan in which, free medical consultation, free medicines, and free diagnostic tests are provided to deserving patients.
 Donors from all over the world can use the Transparent Hands crowdfunding web portal and donate through 100% secure payment modes.
 They could select any patient, fund the treatment, and receive regular feedback and updates until the patient has recovered completely.